 Photo: Mylittlefinger / Wikimedia Commons

-Arbi Falls is a hidden gem in Manipal, offering a serene escape for nature lovers.
+Arbi Falls is one of the hidden places in Manipal, offering a serene escape for nature lovers.
 This small waterfall, nestled amidst lush greenery, provides a tranquil environment perfect for relaxation.
 During the monsoon season, the falls come alive with a heavier flow, making it a beautiful spot to visit.
 It’s one of the scenic tourist attractions in Manipal, ideal for picnics and nature walks, providing a peaceful retreat from the bustling town.

 8. Kemmannu Hanging Bridge